 A native app empowers you to personalize your communication to an impressive degree.
 Personalized push notifications help you build segmented journeys for different audiences based on customer behavior.
 These go a long way in customer retention.

 The better, more personalized the shopping experience, the higher the number of lucrative repeat purchases.

-A testament to the effectiveness of retention-oriented shopping experiences that apps provide is the fact that within just six months, merchants for whom we designed app success journeys saw roughly 30% of total revenue contribution through their app.
+A testament to the effectiveness of retention-oriented shopping experiences that apps provide is that within just six months, merchants for whom we designed app success journeys saw roughly 30% of total revenue contribution through their app.

-Get great ROI with one of the best owned marketing channels
+Get great ROI with one of the best-owned marketing channels

 Business is built on relationships.
-And, business is built on data.
+And business is built on data.
 With a dedicated app for your online store, you

 An app is a remarkable opportunity to identify and embrace your brand personality.
 Take luxury apparel brand Balenciaga’s app, for example – it is an aesthetically pleasing manifestation of the brand’s personality and values of progressiveness, minimalism, modernism, and commitment to ethics and sustainability.

-However, it is less about the compact visual representation and messaging and more about the power of the mobile app.
+However, it is less about compact visual representation and messaging and more about the power of the mobile app.
 The Balenciaga app has also enabled the brand to take advantage of well-timed shopping reminders & flash opportunities, release exclusive products & collections, and provide loyalty-based discount opportunities which promote more installs, retain customers on the app, reinforce the brand image, and potentially garner earned media.

 Get customer insights your Shopify store won’t give